To Cowork or Not to Cowork?

 Things are pretty straightforward for 1-9 employees but once a company becomes a minyan it’s time to rethink coworking from an economic standpoint as the cost per employee of a dedicated office continues to decrease with every hire.

-At 10 employees, assuming 150 RSF per employee (RSF) at $52.00/ RSF the monthly rent drops $2,000/ mo below a private office at coworking space.
+At 10 employees, assuming 150 RSF per employee (RSF) at $52.00/ RSF the monthly rent at this 77 Sands Street office space drops $2,000/ mo below a private office at coworking space.
 For this reason co-working is ultimately a transitional or temporary sort of work space, and not one conducive to long-term business development and growth.

 So, when exactly is the right time for you make the leap to a dedicated space that is not shared with anyone else?
 That depends on what you’re measuring by.
 If you expect your company to grow in the next 6 months but don’t know by how much or need space quick, then you need coworking space- the flexibility of renting a private office on demand within a co-working space is a better option than a standard lease.
 Find out how much time it takes to lease space.

-If you frequently bring clients or host events then you probably need your own space—clients won’t be very impressed that you’re sharing a desk with another company, let alone the entire office.
+If you like to have a spacious work environment, frequently bring clients or host events then you probably need your own space—clients won’t be very impressed that you’re sharing a desk with another company, let alone the entire office.
+An alternative is the Headquarters as a Service model like Knotel.
 Most firms that make the leap from co-working to standard leased space advise switching once you can gauge growth for the next year and once it makes financial sense to do so.